Replay workflow: time-travel debugging

 |---|---|---|

-| GET | /__rustapi/replays | List recorded entries |
+| GET | /__rustapi/replays | List recordings |

 | GET | /__rustapi/replays/{id} | Show a single entry |

-| POST | /__rustapi/replays/{id}/run?target=URL | Replay against target |
+| POST | /__rustapi/replays/{id}/run?target=URL | Replay the request against another target |

-| POST | /__rustapi/replays/{id}/diff?target=URL | Replay and compute diff |
+| POST | /__rustapi/replays/{id}/diff?target=URL | Replay the request and generate a diff |

 | DELETE | /__rustapi/replays/{id} | Delete an entry |

-Example: cURL
+cURL examples

-curl -H "Authorization: Bearer my-secret-token" \
+curl -H "Authorization: Bearer local-replay-token" \

-curl -H "Authorization: Bearer my-secret-token" \
+curl -H "Authorization: Bearer local-replay-token" \

 "http://localhost:8080/__rustapi/replays/<id>/run?target=http://staging:8080"